gcunhase/PaperNotes/notes/imbalanced.md

 ### Evaluation metrics
 * ACCURACY IS MISLEADING: an untrained classifier on a highly imbalanced dataset can give better accuracy than a trained one.
 The trained one will also be biased to the majority class.
 Thus, accuracy should not be used as a metric of good performance.
 * F-score: weighted average of precision and recall, "combines Precision and Recall into a single measure that reflects the goodness of a classifier in the presence of rare classes" [9]
-* Geometric mean (Gmean) [10]
-  * "one of standard evaluation measures used in an imbalanced dataset classifier"
-  * "product of the prediction accuracies of minor and major classes"
 * Confusion matrix: "helps break down the predictive performances on different classes" [19]
   <p align="center">
   <img src="./imgs/imbalanced_confusion_matrix.png" height="300" alt="Imbalanced confusion matrix">